nh916/pure-js-timer/README.md

 **takes an (timer amount:int, id:String)**
 By defualt the ID is set to "timer" but it can be overwritten to any other ID the developer wants to use

-amount is the amount the developer wants the timer to run for.
+amount is the amount of seconds the developer wants the timer to run for.
 Example 30 seconds
 ### Example:
 ```javascript
       startTimer(90);